 She praised the large contingent of volunteers who adopted many roles during the Olympic and Paralympic Games, held in London during summer.

 "We were reminded too that the success of these great festivals depended to an enormous degree on the dedication and effort of an army of volunteers.

 "Those public-spirited people came forward in the great tradition of all those who devote themselves to keeping other safe, supported and comforted."

-One of the large set-pieces of the year was the 1,000-vessel river pageant, which was watched by an estimated one million people along the banks of the Thames.'Reach out'
+One of the large set-pieces of the year was the 1,000-vessel river pageant, which was watched by an estimated one million people along the banks of the Thames.

 The Queen, her husband Prince Philip, and other members of the Royal Family, sailed down the Thames during the pageant and then moored for hours in the rain to watch the vessels sail past.
 Prince Philip subsequently spent five nights in hospital with a bladder infection.